-November 23rd 2016: Explosive video evidence from inside a major Victorian slaughterhouse uncovers the shocking and systemic abuse of animals born into the meat and dairy industries.
+Explosive video evidence from inside a major Victorian slaughterhouse uncovered the shocking and systemic abuse of animals in the meat and dairy industries.
 Hours of harrowing footage reveal a system failure so bad, it has every caring Australian asking the question: how could this happen here?

-Over 1,000 videos were sent to authorities cataloging abuses to cows, week-old calves, goats and sheep.
-But one pig suffered worst of all.
-She was still conscious after being struck four times with a captive bolt gun.
+Over 1,000 videos were sent to authorities cataloguing abuses to cows, week-old calves, goats and sheep.
+One pig was still conscious after being struck four times with a captive bolt gun.
 She thrashed and moaned, desperate for help or mercy, as workers stood over her swearing, and even laughing at her pain.
-Then they shot her.
-Twice.
-Her ordeal at the hands of these slaughterhouse workers lasted longer than six agonising minutes.
+Then they shot her, twice.
+Her ordeal lasted longer than six agonising minutes.

-March 21st 2013: Turkeys are being sadistically abused at an Ingham’s slaughterhouse in NSW.
-An investigation by Animal Liberation, aired on ABC’s Lateline, has revealed workers repeatedly kicking, punching, and kneeing birds, as well as slamming them into walls and stomping on them — apparently for fun.
+Turkeys were found to be enduring extreme abuse at an Ingham’s slaughterhouse in NSW.
+An investigation by Animal Liberation, aired on ABC’s Lateline, revealed workers repeatedly kicking, punching, and kneeing birds, as well as slamming them into walls and stomping on them — apparently for fun.
 One worker even tried to rip the heads off live birds.

 These tragic scenes sparked a formal investigation by RSPCA into Laverton Knackery.
 Despite the obvious cruelty at this facility, only a formal warning was issued.

-Jan 18th 2013: Cruelty charges have been laid against the Sydney slaughterhouse and one of its ex-employees, following an RSPCA investigation sparked by the footage taken by Animal Liberation NSW.
+Cruelty charges were laid against the Sydney slaughterhouse and one of its ex-employees, following an RSPCA investigation sparked by footage captured by Animal Liberation NSW.
 Hawkesbury Valley Meat Processors had been inspected four times in the year before the footage was taken.
 What happened when the inspectors left?

-May 18th 2012: In response to shocking footage filmed by Animal Liberation NSW at a Sydney slaughterhouse, the NSW Food Authority has conducted a review of all domestic slaughterhousesin NSW that kill sheep, cattle, goats and pigs.
+In response to shocking footage filmed by Animal Liberation NSW at a Sydney slaughterhouse, the NSW Food Authority conducted a review of all domestic slaughterhouses in NSW that killed sheep, cattle, goats and pigs.
 What they found was even more shocking: Animal welfare breaches were uncovered at every domestic slaughterhouse in NSW, including “incompetency of slaughtering staff” and ineffective stunning – meaning some animals may have been fully conscious at slaughter.
-Sadly the NSW government’s announced package to address these problems does not include installation of CCTV, but rather relies largely on training and more self-regulation.
+Sadly the NSW Government’s announced package to address these problems did not include the installation of CCTV, but rather relies largely on training and more self-regulation.

-Sadly, the nature of slaughterhouses is that animals will always experience fear and suffering within their walls — but making kinder choices can spare them from this.
-Find out more about compassionate living.
+Sadly, the very nature of slaughterhouses means that animals will always experience fear and suffering within their walls – compassion simply can’t exist in a slaughterhouse.
+Thankfully, compassion can guide our choices.